 I expect my students to do the following:

 - Play the piano a minimum of five days each week at home.
 There is no substitute for time at the piano.
-As students advance, this goal will increase to six or seven days each week.
+As students advance, this goal may increase.
 The length of recommended practice time will vary by individual, and will be discussed in lessons.
 However, my primary emphasis remains focused on students playing the piano each day (or as close to this as possible).

 - Ask any questions as they arise.